shorane/cpp_tracking_filtering_estimation/Least_squares_and_normal_equations/Readme.md

 4. Result plots were generated using the output data in matlab, the plotting script can be found in the "plotting_script" folder

 ## Result plots
-The results of each of the models is as shown below:
+The resulting fit obtained from each of the 5 models is as shown below:

 <insert images here>